5 Benefits of GPS Tracking for Commercial Trucks

 4. Better Insurance Rates

 Anything you can do to lower your insurance premiums is worth doing or following up on.
 GPS monitoring devices for commercial trucks can provide a big boost in lowering a driver’s Compliance Safety and Accountability (CSA) score, and that can have a big impact on reducing your premiums.
 Fleet managers will have the opportunity to keep a close eye on driver behavior, which means they can strongly discourage speeding, reckless driving, or making use of a mobile phone.
 And that will directly address one factor that goes into excessively high insurance costs.

 5. Theft Protection

-In fact, if thieves recognize that there is a GPS tracking system installed in the vehicle, they would probably avoid the attempted theft, rather than risk being apprehended.
-Some tracking systems include features that alert owners right away when any vehicle is being used outside of regular business hours, so you can investigate what’s going on immediately.
+In fact, if thieves recognize that there is a GPS monitoring system installed in the vehicle, they would probably avoid the attempted theft, rather than risk being apprehended.
+Some monitoring systems include features that alert owners right away when any vehicle is being used outside of regular business hours, so you can investigate what’s going on immediately.

 Since many fleet vehicles are also loaded with inventory, you want to recover that truck as fast as possible, so criminals don’t have time to remove the contents.
 The fastest way to recover any vehicle is by using GPS tracking devices for commercial trucks, so its location can be known at all times.

 Final Thoughts on GPS Tracking for Commercial Trucks